 Satisfactory Academic Progress

-As a student you are expected to meet certain standards to remain eligible to continue receiving financial aid.
+As a student you are expected to meet certain standards to remain eligible to continue receiving certain types of financial aid.
 Satisfactory Academic Progress (SAP) is one such standard that the Department of Education requires Drexel to oversee.
-The SAP policy has two components that you must meet every year in order to remain eligible for financial assistance:
+The SAP policy has two components that you must meet every year in order to remain eligible for federal financial assistance:

 - Maintain a certain minimum cumulative GPA